-Travel, in addition to commuting, will be necessary to visit and manage staff, meet with stakeholders, and attend events.
+Travel, in addition to commuting, will be necessary to visit and manage projects, meet with stakeholders, and attend events.
 Travel costs will be paid in accordance with the WSM travel policy.

 |Hours of Work||37.5 hours per week, 52 weeks

-Your normal working week is Tuesday to Saturday during term time, including Tuesday evenings and Friday evenings, and Monday to Friday out of term time.
-Additionally, a high degree of flexibility is required to support events with time in lieu being agreed in advance with the Head of Learning to ensure these are part of your contractual weekly hours.
+Your normal working week is Monday to Friday.
+However, a high degree of flexibility, is required.
+Support for events during evenings and weekends will be expected with time in lieu being agreed in advance with the Head of Participation to ensure these are part of your contractual weekly hours.

 |Benefits||25 days annual leave (plus Bank Holidays), enhanced salary sacrifice pension, free parking|

-To apply: Send your CV and covering letter as soon as possible to firstname.lastname@example.org
+To apply: Please send your CV and covering letter to email@example.com

-Once you submit a CV and covering letter, you will be sent an application form to complete if your submission is progressed.
-Completed application forms must be received by 15th July 2022.
+Once you submit a CV and covering letter, you will be sent an application form to complete if your application is progressed.

 West Sussex Music is committed to promoting and safeguarding the welfare of children and young people.
 All posts are subject to enhanced DBS and barred list clearance, a Prohibition check, identity check, confirmation of the right to work in the UK, health assessment and satisfactory references.
 References will always be taken up in advance of an interview, and we may contact other previous employers for references.